DG1001/MakeYourChoice/README.md

-# Doodle Clone
+# Make Your Choice

-This is a simple web application that mimics the functionality of Doodle, allowing users to create events and vote on available options (dates).
+This is a simple web application that mimics the functionality of a polling tool, allowing users to create events and vote on available options (dates).
 The application is built using Flask, a lightweight web framework for Python.

 ## Features